gatorjuice/gatorjuice_credit_rating/README.md

 ## Running Unit Tests

-cd into the gem's folder and run 'bundle exec rspec'
+after cloning this repo, cd into the gem's folder and run 'bundle exec rspec'